MelodicXP/reading-notes/401/things-I-want-to-know-more-about.md

 # Things I want to know more about

+## Node Ecosystem

+### Why this topic matters

+**JavaScript Everywhere:**

+Node.js extends the power of JavaScript, a language originally confined to web browsers.
+This unification of server-side and client-side scripting languages means developers can use JavaScript across the entire web development stack.
+This makes the development process more streamlined and efficient, as the same language is used for both front-end and back-end development.

+**Asynchronous and Non-Blocking Nature:**

+Node.js operates on an asynchronous, event-driven architecture.
+This means it can handle multiple operations simultaneously without blocking the main thread, leading to high-performance applications that can manage numerous simultaneous connections.
+This is particularly beneficial for real-time applications, like chat apps or live gaming.

+**Scalability:**

+Node.js is designed to be scalable, making it a preferred choice for companies that expect their applications to grow and handle increased loads over time.
+Its lightweight and efficient nature allows for handling of high volumes of connections with minimal resource usage.

+### How would you describe Node to a non-technical friend?

+Node.js as a big tool that lets you run JavaScript outside of a web browser.
+Normally, JavaScript is used to make websites interactive and is run in a browser like Chrome or Firefox.
+But Node.js lets you use JavaScript for a bunch of other things, like creating applications on your computer.

+### What does it mean that Node is a JavaScript runtime?

+A "runtime" in programming is like an engine that reads and executes code.
+So, when we say Node.js is a JavaScript runtime, it means it's the engine that reads JavaScript code and makes it work (or 'run').
+Node.js is special because it's built on the same engine that Google Chrome uses to run JavaScript on web pages, but it's adapted to run on servers and computers, not just in browsers.

+### What is Node used for?

+* Node.js is super versatile.
+People use it to build all sorts of things like websites, web applications, and even command-line tools.
+It's great for handling lots of tasks at the same time, which is handy for things like chatting apps where you get lots of messages from different people all at once.

+* Developers also use Node.js to interact with databases, manage files on a server, or even control hardware like robots or drones.

+### Looking ahead at this module’s course schedule, What do you look forward to learning?

+At this point am not familiar with much of the information that will be taught.
+My interest and gravitation towards certain aspects will be revealed to me as I progress through the journey of acquiring software development skills.
+Everything is interesting and useful!

+### What are your learning goals after reading and reviewing the class README?

+The desired outcome is to gain and improve my software development skills while being exposed to different aspects in this field so that I can explore which avenues peak my interest.

 ## Prep: The Growth Mindset

 ### Read Upgrade Your Technical Skills with Deliberate Practice.
 (10 minutes)